sudo-sturbia/xenigma/README.md

 Pathways are represented using a 26 element array where indices represent characters and array elements represent the character they are connected to.

 *For example*, if element at index 0 is "b", then "a" (character 0) is connected to "b".

 #### Position
 Position is an integer which represents the current position of the rotor.
 The given position must be reachable from the starting position *("a")*.

 #### Step
 Step is the number of positions a rotor shifts when stepping once (the size of rotor's jump.)

 *For example*, if a rotor at position *"a"*, with *step = 3*, steps once, then rotor's position changes to *"d"*.
 The default step size is 1.

 #### Cycle
 Cycle is the number of rotor steps considered a full cycle, after which the following rotor steps (is shifted.)

 *For example*, if a rotor has a *cycle = 13*, then the rotor needs to complete 13 steps in order for the following rotor to step once.
 The default cycle size is 26.

+To avoid position collisions "step \* cycle" must divide 26.
+Given step-cycle combinations that don't satisfy that relation are considered wrong.

 ### Reflector